mkgreen/milogreen.github.io/README.md

 <!--
 This is a multi-line comment.
 It will not be displayed in the rendered Markdown.
-Old profile picture linked to linkedIn seen on line below:
+Old profile picture linked to linkedIn seen on the line below:
 [![milokgreen](https://user-images.githubusercontent.com/105948938/210701763-c42b2db9-5fb0-4d9a-a64a-57dbbb57a349.png)](https://mkgreen.github.io/milogreen.github.io/)
 -->

 <!--
-Below is square headshot only no banner with link to LinkedIn.
+Below is a square headshot only no banner with a link to LinkedIn.
 [<a href="https://www.linkedin.com/in/kelsey-m-green/">
   <img src="https://media.licdn.com/dms/image/D5603AQE2DBoyEKtB9g/profile-displayphoto-shrink_800_800/0/1709790481553?e=1727913600&v=beta&t=8kM-F-hPN-rFbQQ3w8fL4aAn0N9_lO5SbqgjplU_zDI" alt="milokgreen" width="200"/>
 </a>](https://www.linkedin.com/in/kelsey-m-green/)